 The Center for Public Health Genomics (CPHG) was established January, 2007, with the recruitment of Stephen Rich, PhD, from Wake Forest University as its founding Director and Board of Visitors Distinguished Faculty Scholar and Harrison Teaching Chair in Public Health Sciences.
 Simultaneously, Pat Concannon, PhD, was recruited from the Benaroya Research Institute in Seattle to serve as the Associate Director of the Center and Harrison Teaching Chair in Biochemistry and Molecular Genetics.
 By March 2007, four additional faculty (Drs.
 Mychaleckyj, Onengut-Gumuscu, Sale and Teraoka) arrived at the University of Virginia and together initiated a focused program of research in human genomics.
 The past several years has seen expansion of the research portfolio, continued renovation of space and recruitment of new faculty.

 The focus of the CPHG has been developing a foundation for genomics research both within the Center and through collaborations with faculty across the University of Virginia.
 The research has targeted areas of existing expertise at UVA including endocrine (type 1 diabetes, type 2 diabetes, diabetic complications, bone diseases), cardiovascular (atherosclerosis and coronary heart disease), cancer (breast) and cerebrovascular (ischemic stroke) diseases.
 The CPHG faculty has developed independent research projects through investigator-initiated grants and subcontracts.
-In FY 2008-09, there were 22 awards, totalling $25,856,365.
-The faculty average 79% of salary coverage by extramural funding.
 Three examples of research, one within the CPHG and two collaborative, are:

 - Genomic architecture of type 1 diabetes